-TWs for this chapter: internalized/inter-system racism, gaslighting, implied past CSA, child abandonment, childhood trauma, emotional abuse, anti-albino bigotry (referenced/kind of iffy descriptions)
+tw: internalized/intra-system racism, gaslighting, implied past CSA, child abandonment, childhood trauma, emotional abuse, anti-albino bigotry (referenced/kind of iffy descriptions)

 I don’t think I like it here, much.
 I don’t know.
 Maybe if it was my own head I was in, I’d be more comforted.
 But I just want to be—

 I don’t have a home.
 I have a crappy apartment, and I have a sister who’s conspicuously ignoring me, and…

 Unbidden, a face comes to mind, and I’m actually relieved it isn’t Kiera.
 I know I’ve had weird dreams about her.
 No, it’s Will—stupid, blonde dumbass that she is.
 She’s been ignoring me, too, except, well, it’s not like I’ve been reaching out, either.
 I should fix that.
 And even that thought makes me laugh, because I’ve ghosted so many people in my life just not thinking about it, or not bothering to reach out, and maybe this time I should actually do something about it.

 She doesn’t have a home, either.
 Even if I didn’t know what had happened to her family, I’ve seen where her sister lives—on a battered mattress in an abandoned school.
 I don’t know why that helps so much.
 It probably shouldn’t.

 I also can’t say why, when I open my eyes, I’m standing in the Civic Hospital waiting room.

 I forget to breathe, for a moment.
 But after a moment, it makes sense.
 I keep ending up here, don’t I?
 This isn’t just a waiting room.
 It seems to be my brain’s resting state, the place where I go where I don’t know where to go.
 That only makes sense when I’m dreaming, but the Medium is practically one long dream.